BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/general.md

 **Utility.**

-Paladin brings insanely strong and game changing utility when used correctly.
+Paladins utility is one of the strongest in mythic+ currently when used correctly.

 ## Weaknesses